c1ph3r-fsocitey/The-Wireless-Wrecking-Crew/README.md

 ## 🙏 Credits
 Thanks to all the upstream projects and original authors this crew is forked and inspired from.

-## 📬 Contact
+## 📬 Author
-Built by Rahul Thareja aka C1PH3R-FSocitey – For inquiries, demos, or collaborations: rahulthareja@outlook.com
+Built by Rahul Thareja aka C1PH3R-FSocitey
----

 > _Real tools.
 Real chaos.
 The Wireless Wrecking Crew._